 The car park and main access track to Mick Mills Cross were improved, hence making visitor access to and around the site much easier in bad weather.

-An in-depth archaeological survey found out fascinating information about the Forest's uses over hundreds of years.
+An in-depth pdf archaeological survey (7.66 MB) found out fascinating information about the Forest's uses over hundreds of years.
 Being a former medieval hunting forest, it was never as wooded as it is nowadays.
 It was obviously once very important for rabbit farming, with many rabbit warrens still evident and one of the site's old names being The Great Warren.
 Especially at the northern end, it was also heavily mined for iron ore for local furnaces.
 Use of a LiDAR survey, undertaken by another project in the Weald Forest Ridge LPS, was central to this survey.

 Lastly, 3 interpretation boards were installed on site - to provide visitors with more information about the Forest's history, ecology and landscape - and a stunning chainsaw-sculpted dragon seat installed: alluding to the myth of the St Leonard's dragon, slain by the eponymous 6th century hermit.